How Long Ago Was 2022

 Comparing 2022 to Previous Years: A Sense of Perspective

 To fully understand how far away 2022 feels, it is helpful to compare it to previous years.
-If you consider the events of 2021, 2020, or even earlier years, the relative recency of 2022 becomes clearer.
+In real terms, if you consider the events of 2021, 2020, or even earlier years, the relative recency of 2022 becomes clearer.
 The significant differences in global circumstances and personal experiences between 2022 and years further in the past contribute to the perception of 2022 as a relatively recent memory.

 By analyzing the differences in events and personal circumstances, we can gain a better understanding of why some might feel that 2022 is distant while others feel it's still close.
 The comparison allows for a more nuanced understanding of time's subjective nature.